 Best way to eat Irish soda bread

 I like to simply slice and toast and smother with a big pat of butter.
-It's so good, especially with the orange zest!
-But there are other ways you can enjoy:
+It's so good, especially with the orange zest which gives it almost a tea cake flavor!

 - Butter- Salted or unsalted butter tastes great when fresh out of the toaster!